japila-books/apache-spark-internals/docs/storage/DiskStore.md

 `remove` is used when:

-* BlockManager is requested to xref:storage:BlockManager.adoc#removeBlockInternal[removeBlockInternal]
+* BlockManager is requested to storage:BlockManager.md#removeBlockInternal[removeBlockInternal]

 * DiskStore is requested to <<put, put>> (when an exception was thrown)